Honatas/multi-select-webcomponent/README.md

 With exception of **clearbuttontitle** and **selectallbuttontitle**, all other attributes values are transcribed to the **class** attribute of their targets.
 This means if you want to add classes to every item that shows when you click the component, add the attribute **item** to your tag and populate it with css classes of your own or from whichever lib you are using.
 You can see a fully styled example using [Bootstrap 5](https://getbootstrap.com/) on the [Live demo](https://jsfiddle.net/Honatas/k2fsy4Lc/19/).

+## Older browsers warning

+This WebComponent is created with pure Javascript, so no polyfills are being used.
+Do not use this component if the target browser is not listed in the compatibility list of the [WebComponents](https://www.webcomponents.org) website.
+At the time of writing of this documentation, all major browsers already have full support.

 ## Contributions